flobb/FlobFoundationBundle/README.md

 ## About

-This bundle integrates the functionalities of the responsive framework Foundation, from ZURB (thanks guys), into Symfony by providing templates, Twig extensions, services and commands.
+This bundle integrates the features of the responsive framework Foundation, from ZURB (thanks guys), into Symfony by providing templates, Twig extensions, services and commands.
 You can quickly setup a responsive theme for an interface for your project.
 It will have the "look'n'feel", the responsiveness and the simplicity of Foundation.

-**BE AWARE: THIS BUNDLE WILL NOT ADD THE FOUNDATION FRAMEWORK BUT RATHER FUNCTIONALITIES FOR SYMFONY TO WORK WITH IT**
+**BE AWARE: THIS BUNDLE WILL NOT ADD THE FOUNDATION FRAMEWORK BUT RATHER features FOR SYMFONY TO WORK WITH IT**

 To include all the libraries you can use a CDN like [CloudFlare CDN](http://cdnjs.com/).